aws-samples/automatically-extending-amazon-s3-object-lock-retention/README.md

 S3 Inventory reports, Athena outputs, and S3 Batch Operations reports are stored in the solution bucket.
 These are your records of compliance with your defined minimum retention period.

+**Note:**

+1. Failed task in each restore.
+The manifest file automatically generated from Amazon S3 Inventory contains a CSV header row, because [S3 Batch Operations does not support header rows on CSV](https://docs.aws.amazon.com/AmazonS3/latest/userguide/inventory-configure-bops.html) you will notice one failed task in the restore job.

 ## Guidance and Troubleshooting